This topic primarily discusses the use of placeholders and their application methods.

 and

-System placeholders are used consistently with other placeholders in SQL and calculated fields.
-They support the following four types:
+System placeholders function like other placeholders and can be used in SQL and calculated fields.
+They support the following four system placeholders:

 Username (logon account):